susanwe/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Susan Wei is a lecturer in the School of Mathematics and Statistics at the University of Melbourne.
+She currently holds a Discovery Early Career Researcher Award (DECRA) from the Australian Research Council (ARC).
 Her research interests include statistics, machine learning, and deep learning.